turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ![](../../../.gitbook/assets/avalanche-wallet.png)

-On the left sidebar, you will have other options too, like Send, Earn, Cross-chain, Studio, Activity, Manage keys, Advanced (as showm in image).
+On the left sidebar are the other activity tabs: Send, Earn, Cross-chain, Studio, Activity, Manage keys and Advanced.

 ## NFT Studio on Avalanche Wallet